GuidanceMantras/GuidanceMantras/README.md

 ### Friends
 - Always be with good friends
 - Learn good things from other friends
+- Your future life and your behaviour depends on your friends and people around you.

 ### Social life
 - you should know the value of social life
 - Social life helps you to know the value of relationships trust, value of life
 - Please engage with people everyday
+- You can learn new things from other people

 ### Personality
 - Teach your kids how to respect girls and women
 - Learn to respect girls and women